openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 ## Going further

-You're now able to receive your Vehicle Data in openHAB.
+You're now able to receive the Vehicle Data in openHAB.
 Continue the work and combine this data with other Powerful openHAB Features, Bindings and Widgets.

 ### Notification

-A quite handy rule if you aren't the _permanent Driver_ of the Car but you're somehow responsible for it for e.g one of your family Members.
+A quite handy rule if you aren't the *permanent Driver* of the Car but 're somehow responsible for it e.g for one of your family Members.
 As soon as a check control message occurs a message notification is sent to the Android App.
 Below the rule as an example.
-just insert your Mail Address which you are using for openHAB Cloud Connector.
+Just insert the Mail Address used for openHAB Cloud Connector.

 ```
 // App Notification if Check Control Message is active